Getting started

-Understand the financial benefits of CAST AI database optimization
+Understand the financial benefits of CAST AI database optimization.

-This guide will walk you through the initial steps to set up and start using CAST AI DB Optimizer (DBO) for your database.
+This guide will walk you through the initial steps to set up and start using Cast AI DB Optimizer (DBO) for your database.
 Following these instructions, you can implement DBO and optimize your database performance quickly.

 (Optional) Phase 1: Estimation